-With that in mind, Florida Condominium Associations and unit owners need to have plans in place before hurricane season starts in case disaster strikes.
+With that in mind, Florida condominium associations and unit owners need to have plans in place before hurricane season starts in case disaster strikes.
 With proper planning, damage to property and persons can be mitigated if a hurricane makes landfall near your condominium residence.
-It is important for the Association to be ready in the event a hurricane makes landfall near the condominium residences.
+It is important for the condominium association to be ready in the event a hurricane makes landfall near the condominium residences.

 You may be interested in seeing some of our other legal posts on Florida Community Associations.
 For your convenience, please see links below.